We, So Tired of All the Darkness in Our Lives

-We, So Tired of All the Darkness in Our Lives is the seventh studio album by English musician Leyland Kirby, released on 28 September 2017.
+We, So Tired of All the Darkness in Our Lives is the fifth studio album by English musician Leyland Kirby, released on 28 September 2017.
 An electronic album, it features melancholic and gothic elements.
 It was produced the same time as Stage 4, and released the same day as Stage 3, of Kirby's album series under the Caretaker moniker, Everywhere at the End of Time.
 We, So Tired of All the Darkness in Our Lives contrasts from the Caretaker's work in that it is more positive; aspects such as drums mimicking a sound of marching are present.
 The album's title is a reference to the Joe Jackson song Steppin' Out.

 We, So Tired of All the Darkness in Our Lives was described by Kirby as not needing to be aggressive.
 Its liner notes also presented Kirby's dissatisfaction with big streaming services; the album is free to download.
 It featured a music video for the ending track, "Back in the game".
 The record received a general positive reception from music critics, who felt its more positive style was needed in 2017.